Always be the first to know! Sign up here to receive the latest news, reviews, special offers and more...

 Contact Kirstie at firstname.lastname@example.org

-In November 2012 Nicola joined Forest Forge as the General Manager.
+In November 2014 Gale joined Forest Forge as the General Manager.
 Her responsibilities include financial management, marketing, fundraising, tour booking, managing the office and working with Kirstie and the team to plan for the future!
-Nicola is delighted to be back in theatre surrounded by a wonderful, committed team for a company that is truly loved by its many followers.
+Gale is delighted to be back in theatre surrounded by a wonderful, committed team for a company that is truly loved by its many followers.

 David’s interest in theatre began when taking a gap year before university.
 He got involved with a community theatre company in York and soon found himself writing, stage managing and performing in a big community project about the great York Races.
 As his imagination was caught, the gap year stretched into two and he worked on Mystery Plays, pop videos and music theatre productions at the ICA.
 Thinking his future lay in Stage Management, David studied at Rose Bruford College on the Technical Theatre Arts course but soon realised he preferred Design.
 He specialised in Design and then went on to do the postgraduate Motley Theatre Design Course under the tutelage of Margaret (Percy) Harris.

 Leaving London after a year of profit shares with little profit and a lot of assistant designing and scene painting jobs, David took the first full time job he could find and moved to Salisbury Playhouse as Scenic Artist and Resident Designer.
 He spent three great years at Salisbury, where he worked with many Designers and also met his future wife, Jane, who was the Stage Manager there.
 After a brief stint at Colchester Mercury David returned to the South West and worked as freelance Designer at Forest Forge in 1994, becoming a full time member of staff in 1997.
 Over the years David’s role at Forest Forge has transformed.